kubedb/cli/docs/tutorials/postgres/README.md

 > * **Warm Standby** can't accept connect and only used for replication purpose.

 ### Restore from WAL Archive
-You can create a new database from archived data by WAL-G. Specify storage information in the spec.init.postgresWAL field of a new Postgres object.
+You can create a new database from archived data by wal-g.
+Specify storage information in the spec.init.postgresWAL field of a new Postgres object.
 Add following additional information in `spec` of a new Postgres:
 ```yaml
   databaseSecret:
     secretName: p1-auth